Web Applications

 # Cross Origin Opener Policy (COOP)

-Allows you to ensure that a top-level document doesn't share a browsing context group with cross-source documents.
+Allows you to ensure that a top-level document does not share a browsing context group with cross-origin documents.

-COOP isolates the processing of your document, so potential attackers won't be able to access your global object if they open it in a popup, preventing a set of cross-origin attacks.
+COOP isolates the processing of your document, so potential attackers will not be able to access your global object if they open it in a popup, preventing a set of cross-origin attacks.

 For more information, review the MDN Cross-Origin-Opener-Policy (opens new window).